 Take 20 minutes out of your day for your hobby as a way to relax.
 For example, I enjoy doing DIY projects and on the weekends I make it a mission to work on at least one project.
 DIYs are fun and a good way to unleash your creative side.

 7. Learn something new:

 If you are bored or need a change, learn something new.
 There are many free resources available on the Internet and the library.
 You can take courses on Coursera.org or Edx.org.

 8. Read books:

-I love going to the library and seeing what books they have in stock.
 Reading books can help you relax and unwind after a hard day.
 Check out Elkement’s Reading List.
 I will share my reading list soon.

 9. Self-Mentor and/or find a new mentor:

 Another way you can turn your plans into actions is by self-mentoring or find a new mentor.
 Many times we feel unproductive when we need help.
 There are many resources on the Internet and my goal is to make this blog a resource for you.
 If you are looking for a mentor and do not have one currently check out the Science Mentor’s blog post about Self-Mentoring.

 What tip was your favorite?
 Share your top tip in the comment section below.